ihelshal/A-beginners-introduction-to-Elastic-Search---ITI---DATA-Engineering/README.md

 ### **Metricbeat**
 Metricbeat is a lightweight shipper designed to collect and ship system and service metrics.
 It provides insights into the performance of the system and services, allowing for better monitoring and optimization.

+### **Use Cases**

+Development & Testing: Quickly spin up an ELK Stack for developing and testing applications.
+Monitoring & Analytics: Use the stack to monitor logs and metrics from various sources, enabling better decision-making based on real-time data.
+Data Exploration: Analyze and visualize large datasets, gaining insights into trends, anomalies, and other critical metrics.
+This setup provides a robust foundation for working with the ELK Stack, making it easier to manage and analyze your data.

 ## **Getting Started**

 This setup is ready to use with Docker Compose.
 Simply clone the repository, navigate to the project directory, and run the following command to start all services: